SushenGrover/hackwell2/README.md

-# 🏥 Chronic Care Patient Deterioration Predictor
+# 🏥 Healytics: Chronic Care Patient Deterioration Predictor

 An **AI-driven risk prediction engine** that forecasts the **90-day risk of deterioration** for chronic care patients.
 This project combines **high-accuracy machine learning** with **interpretable explainability** and a **clinician-friendly dashboard**, enabling proactive interventions and reducing preventable hospitalizations.